 Each page contains access to the HTML-based help that explains the fields and configuration options for the page.
 Each page also contains command buttons.

-Table 1-1 shows the command buttons that are used throughout the pages in the Web interface:
+The following table shows the command buttons that are used throughout the pages in the Web interface: